Isuru-him/CodingChallenge.Qa.StockMaximiser/README.md

 # Getting Started

-ProfitMax() API is called via UnitTest1.cs classes test methods to execute the tests.
+overloaded ProfitMax() API is called via UnitTest1.cs classes test methods to execute the tests.

 # Build and Test
 Build the code and execute the unit tests to run the code.